Point Loma Campus and Facilities

 Department of Public Safety

 The Department of Public Safety exists to provide a safe living, learning, and working environment for university students and employees.
-The department operates 24 hours a day on the Point Loma Campus and staffs the Liberty Station Conference Center and Health Promotion Center during business hours.
+The department operates 24 hours a day on the Point Loma Campus and staffs the Liberty Station Conference Center, Mission Valley Campus, and Balboa Campus during business hours.
 All Public Safety Officers are licensed by the California Bureau of Security and Investigative Services and are trained in first aid, CPR, and AED use.

 The university encourages students to report campus crimes and suspicious activity to Public Safety or other campus officials as well as to the San Diego Police Department.
 In addition to overseeing campus security and emergency preparedness, Public Safety also enforces the University Vehicle Code (UVC) and Freshman Vehicle Policy.
 Students should refer to the Traditional Undergraduate Student Handbook and the UVC for complete rules and regulations concerning parking and driving on campus.